Anulav/RepoDoc/README.md

 ### Under Construction.
 #### What it can do,for now:
 1. Can create a PDF file from any local Git repos' "readable" files.
-2. Create an index at the end of the PDF file(can be found at last pages of generated PDF document).
+2. Create an index at the start of the PDF file(can be found at last pages of generated PDF document).
+3. Create Book
 #### What it can't do, for now(mostly due to laziness reasons ;P ):
 1. Can't parse image files, pdf files inside of Repo.
 2. Can't parse binary files because of font's glyph limitation.